 But that is changing all the time.
 There are now more than 40 mills in North America that will accept paper cups.
 The fiber from those cups is then used to make tissue, paper, containerboard and paperboard, making further use of our natural resources.

 The paper industry is always developing new technologies so mills can use more varieties of recycled materials and working with municipalities to collect even more paper cups.
-Infrastructure investments in the paper and wood products industry are growing to a projected tune of $7 billion from 2019 to 2025.
+The paper and wood products industry has announced or is expected to complete projects by 2025 that will use more than 9 million tons of recycled paper.

 Major urban areas that accept paper cups include: Boston, Washington, D.C., New York, Denver, San Francisco and Seattle.
 Check your local guidelines to figure out whether your community does too.